TyeStanley/next-exit/README.md

 As a travel enthusiast, I want to be able to use a social media platform for travelers to create an account, get travel tips, and interact with other travelers to learn about and plan my next trip.

 ## Contributors
-Tye Stanley, Chase Miller, Derik Cepeda, Gracie Navarro, and Paulina Gamboa.
+Tye Stanley, Chase Miller, Derik Cepeda, Gracie Navarro , and Paulina Gamboa.

 ## Screenshots